 Go Vacation begins on Kawawii Island where you can roam around freely and explore four huge paradise resorts.
 These resorts offer different mini-games depending on their location which can range from Marine, City, Snow, to Mountain.
 You can imagine the mini-games available in each of these resorts, and this is the key to enjoying Go Vacation.
 It is not just a bunch of mini-games, but there is an effort to add some goal to motivate the players whether you are playing it alone or with a friend.
 Co-op is the backbone of the game and without it, this can easily end up as a dull experience.

 First of all, I think the developers deserve some recognition for implementing the different control schemes that offered on the Nintendo Switch.
 These include support for the Pro Controller, single JoyCon, dual JoyCon and basically every combination that you can enjoy in 4 player co-op multiplayer on the Nintendo Switch.
 There is also support for split-screen which holds up well in most mini-games.

 Kawawii Island is a huge place that you can explore through different means of transportations.
 You can get a Jet Ski or take a stroll on foot, you can also try to ride Bikes to get to your goal.
 Although, the lack of proper fast travel is what makes Go Vacation a frustrating experience.
-The motion controls used to handle your vehicles if you are playing the game with a single JoyCon and it can end up with a disaster especially on Bikes where the controls are just not as precise.
+The motion controls handle your vehicles if you are playing the game with a single JoyCon and it can end up with a disaster especially on Bikes where the controls are just not as precise.

 Fast travel is also an option but limited to select spots around the Island.
 This means you will have to manually drive or run to the fast travel spot and then find out your desired mini-game which can often end up feeling a bit cumbersome since the map layout is also confusing at first.
 Most of the time that I spent playing the game was with a single JoyCon and the motion controls didn’t exactly make my experience any better.